(1,1) almost L-space knots: Background and Review

-In other words, the order of the sequence of the intersection points along $\wb_s$ is either increasing or decreasing.
-In each case $\wb_s$ is called \emph{positive} or \emph{negative graphic} in \cite{GLV}.
-Whether $\wb_s$ is positive or negative graphic depends only on whether the L-space knot is positive or negative.
+\begin{definition} An intersection point $b\in \wa \cap \wb_s$ is called a \emph{turning point} if its number is either greater or less than the numbers of both its successor and predecessor in the above sequence.
+See Figure \ref{fig: for_def_turning} for an example. \end{definition} {We observe the following: \begin{lemma} Viewed as a basis element for $\CFKi(Y,K,s)$, a turning point admits both an incoming and an outgoing arrow.
+In particular, the basis $\mathfrak{T}(\mathcal{H},s)$ contains generators in three consecutive Maslov gradings. \end{lemma} \begin{proof} The two bigons connecting the turning point, $t$, to its successor, $p$, and predecessor, $s$, --- as shown in Figure~\ref{fig: for_def_turning} --- are of opposite orientations.
+Therefore one of them induces an incoming arrow and the other one induces an outgoing arrow.
+The condition on the Maslov gradings follows from the fact that one of $p$, $s$ has Maslov grading one larger than that of $t$, while the other has Maslov grading one lower than that of $t$. \end{proof}} However, {there is no generator with an incoming and outgoing arrow} in the {reduced} knot Floer chain complex of an L-space knot for any basis.
+We note in passing that in the knot Floer chain complex of an L-space knot there is in fact a unique basis that can be obtained from a $(1,1)$ diagram.
+The following fact is implicit in \cite{GLV}, {and follows directly from the previous observation and Lemma:} \begin{lemma}[\cite{GLV}] A standard diagram for an L-space knot has no turning point in the universal cover. \end{lemma} In other words, the order of the sequence of the intersection points along $\wb_s$ is either increasing or decreasing. {Curves with this property are called \emph{graphic} in \cite{GLV}. \begin{definition}(\cite[Definition 2.5]{GLV}) An oriented curve (or arc, or ray) $\wb \subset \R^2$ is called positive (resp.~negative) graphic if its intersection points with $\wa$ occur in the same (resp.~opposite) order along $\wa$ and $\wb$. \end{definition} } Whether $\wb_s$ is positive or negative graphic depends only on whether the L-space knot is positive or negative.
 Therefore if this property holds for one $\spin^c$ structure it holds for all spin$^c$ structures.
 It follows that the $(1,1)$ diagram is coherent.
 More precisely, $\wa$ separates $\R^2$ into upper and lower half planes, and in each half plane it cuts $\wb_s$ into $n$ arcs and $1$ ray that goes to infinity.
 Each rainbow arc in the $(1,1)$ diagram around, say, the $z$ basepoint has a lift to an arc in the lower half plane.
 Since the condition in Lemma \ref{le:lspace_noturning} implies that the arcs in the lower half plane have the same orientation, the rainbow arcs themselves have the same orientation.

-The converse of Lemma \ref{le:lspace_noturning} is also true.
-Namely, a standard diagram that lifts to a graphic chain represents a staircase.
-One can prove this by using the fact that the vertical homology and the horizontal homology are both one-dimensional for $\CFKi(Y,K,s).$ See \cite[Proposition 2.6]{GLV}.
+The converse of Lemma \ref{le:lspace_noturning} is also true, as follows. { \begin{lemma}(\cite[Proposition 2.6]{GLV}) Given a standard $(1,1)$-diagram, if the lift $\wb_s$ is positive (resp.~negative) graphic, then it represents a positive (resp.~negative) staircase. \end{lemma}} This is proved by using the fact that the vertical homology and the horizontal homology are both one-dimensional for $\CFKi(Y,K,s).$